Drug and Alcohol Treatment in Utah

 Utah is known for its tight-knit, religious community.
 Approximately 63 percent of residents are Mormon, and the world headquarters of The Church of Jesus Christ of Latter-day Saints is located in Salt Lake City.
 Although Utah is one of the least densely populated states, it was one of the fastest growing states in 2008.
 A 2012 Gallup poll found Utah to be the best state to live in based on various factors, including economy and health.
 Still, this beautiful state is not exempt from the drug culture.

 Utah is a neighboring state to Arizona, so it’s not uncommon for The River Source to work with patients from here.
-With the homogenous nature of the state, drug addiction is not well accepted, and families seek immediate help and support for their loved one.
+With the homogenous nature of the state, drug addiction is not well accepted, and families seek immediate help and support for their loved ones.
 Although rates of drug abuse are relatively low in this state, there have been a growing number of teens and young adults abusing prescription drugs in recent years.

 Why Addiction is Prevalent in Utah

 Since the state is not densely populated, there are many remote, desert areas that make it easy to do drugs and binge drink.
 Over the years, illegal substances have been easier for teens and young adults to get their hands on, and one of the greatest risks has been prescription drugs.
-Since these medications can be found in the medicine cabinets of parents and grandparents, Utah’s youth feels that these drugs are more acceptable and lower in risk compared to drugs like heroin or cocaine.
+Since these medications can be found in the medicine cabinets of parents and grandparents, Utah’s youth feel that these drugs are more acceptable and lower in risk compared to drugs like heroin or cocaine.

 Also, there have been more people moving into the state because of its wholesome image, which brings about a more diverse population that has an impact on drug abuse statistics.
 With the sparse desert lands, it’s easy for drug dealers to move into these secluded areas and produce their own drugs, such as the synthetically made drug, crystal meth.
 In fact, methamphetamines are the most commonly cited drugs for drug treatment admissions in Utah.